Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

-For example, the probability that an individual will be infected by a virus may decrease by several mechanisms: (i) he or she can receive the vaccine, which provides direct protection against infection, or (ii) his or her friends could be vaccinated, making them less likely to be infected, which in turns reduces the amount of exposure on their friends \citep{ross1916application,zivich2021assortativity}.
-Similarly, an individual's probability to change housing may increase if (i) he or she receives a direct incentive to move or (ii) if his or her nearby households receive a housing voucher for moving \citep{sobel2006randomized}.
-In these settings there is a potential direct treatment effect (from a unit's own treatment status) and a potential indirect treatment effect (due to the treatment status of other units); see \citet{cai2015social,hu2021average} for other examples.
-Importantly, the possibility of this indirect treatment effect, dubbed ``interference'' among units is a clearly violation of the standard Stable Unit Treatment Value Assumption \citep[SUTVA,][]{rubin1978bayesian,rubin1980randomization} and Individualized Treatment Response \citep[ITR,][]{manski1990nonparametric} assumption.
-Understanding what estimands are plausible in these settings, what identifying assumption are needed and what estimations strategies can be employed has been the central focus of recent work.
-This is particularly critical in the context of observational studies where confounding can further complicate the identification and estimation processes.
+For example, an individual's probability of changing housing may increase if (i) he or she receives a direct incentive to move or (ii) if his or her nearby households receive a housing voucher to move \citep{sobel2006randomized}.
+Similarly, the probability that an individual will be infected by a virus can decrease by several mechanisms: (i) he or she can receive the vaccine, which provides direct protection against infection, or (ii) his or her friends could be vaccinated, making them less likely to be infected, which in turn reduces the amount of exposure on their friends \citep{ross1916application,zivich2021assortativity}.
+In these settings, there is a potential direct treatment effect (from a unit's own treatment status) and a potential indirect treatment effect (due to the treatment status of other units); see \citet{cai2015social,hu2021average} for other examples.
+Importantly, the possibility of this indirect treatment effect, dubbed ``interference'' among units is a violation of the standard Stable Unit Treatment Value Assumption \citep[SUTVA,][]{rubin1978bayesian,rubin1980randomization} and Individualized Treatment Response \citep[ITR,][]{manski1990nonparametric} assumption.
+Understanding what estimands are plausible in these settings, what identification assumptions are needed, and what estimation strategies can be employed has been the central focus of recent work.
+This is particularly critical in the context of observational studies, where confounding can further complicate the identification and estimation processes.